 At its discretion, the Steering Committee may refer decisions to a membership meeting or to the full club membership.
 When the Steering Committee members are not in consensus, they will make decisions by vote of a majority of the Steering Committee members present at the meeting.
 In the event of a tie vote, the vote shall be postponed until a good faith effort is made to poll all of the steering committee members.
 Should a tie still remain, the Coordinator shall have the deciding vote.
 If the Coordinator is not available, ties may be broken successively by the Secretary, and then the Treasurer.

-4.6.
-Quorum.
 A majority of the Steering Committee members shall constitute a quorum for the transaction of business at all of its meetings, and electronic discussions requiring a vote.
-Electronic discussions may include, but are not limited to, telephone, e-mail, or web based discussions such as via the forums.
+Electronic discussions may include, but are not limited to, telephone, e-mail, or web-based discussions such as via the forums.
 The act of a majority of the Steering Committee members present at any meeting or electronic discussion at which there is a quorum shall be the act of the Steering Committee, except as may be otherwise specifically provided for by these bylaws.
 In the event of a tie vote, the vote shall be postponed until a good faith effort is made to poll all of the steering committee members.
 Should a tie still remain, the Coordinator shall have the deciding vote.
-If the Coordinator is not available, ties may be broken successively by the Treasurer, and then the Secretary.
+If the Coordinator is not available, ties may be broken successively by the Secretary, and then the Treasurer.

 Section 5.
 Officers